-While everybody else flees to exotic places, make the most out of having the city to yourself – and spend an awesome summer in Vienna.
-You can even spend a whole summer holiday in town!
+While we all want to flee to exotic places, make the most out of having the city to yourself this year by spending an awesome summer in Vienna.

 1. Throw a frisbee in the park